-Homemade fresh fruit, small-batch, Pineapple Jam is a favorite of mine.
-With small batch jam, however, there’s no need for pressure canning or even pectin in the recipe.
-This yields a delicious fresh pineapple jam in which you control the ingredients.
+Homemade small-batch Pineapple Jam is a family favorite.
+With small-batch jam, there’s no need for pressure canning or even pectin in the recipe.
 It’s simple and delicious.

-My store had fresh pineapples on sale for $0.99 USD each this week, so you know that I had to buy a couple.
+My store had fresh pineapples on sale for $1.98 USD each this week, so you know that I had to buy a couple.
 My daughter loves fresh pineapple so it was a must to have more than one on hand.
-After all, I had to plan that she was going to eat at least one before I got around to using them for my recipes.
-Since we were also baking some fresh Sunflower bread, I thought that this would be a perfect accompaniment for our breakfast bread — and it was.
+After all, I had to plan that she was going to devour at least one pineapple before I got around to creating my jam recipe.

 Small Batch Pineapple Jam

 - 1 cup sugar or a sugar substitute like Stevia or Splenda.

 - 2 tbsp fresh lemon juice [See Note 1]

 - 4 cups fresh pineapple peeled and cut into chunks [See Note 2]

 - Add all ingredients into a medium-sized pot and bring to a boil.